pearseco4/projectOneFrontEnd/README.md

 To run the game locally, follow these steps:

-Clone the repository: git clone <repository-url>
+Clone down this repository: git clone refereeSimulator

-Navigate to the project directory: cd football-penalty-quiz-game Open the index.html file in your web browser.
+Navigate to the project directory: cd refereeSimulator

+Open the index.html file in your web browser.